Hinduism in Mizoram: History

-The ancestors of the current Hindus of Mizoram were Gorkha soldiers and Bengali clerks who settled in the state during the British rule.
+The ancestors of the Gorkha and Bengali Hindus of Mizoram were Gorkha soldiers and Bengali clerks who settled in the state during the British rule.
 The Gorkhas arrived in Mizoram in 1871 to liberate the Mary Winchester, daughter of a British tea planter who was abducted by a Mizo tribal chieftain.
 After liberating her, the British allotted plots for them in the State and many chose to reside there.